Linoleic Acid in Skincare, Insights Straight from Research

 Benefits of linoleic acid for skin

-• Provides UV protection: Did you know that vitamin F has the ability to change the cellular response of our skin to UV damage?
-Yes, linoleic acid was proven to provide an extra layer of systemic photoprotection thanks to its antioxidant and anti-inflammatory activities, shielding skin against free radicals and photoaging.[2][3]
+- Provides UV protection: Did you know that vitamin F has the ability to change the cellular response of our skin to UV damage?
+Yes, linoleic acid can provide an extra layer of photoprotection thanks to its antioxidant and anti-inflammatory activities, protecting your skin against free radicals and photoaging.[2][3]

-• Restores skin barrier: Linoleic acid is essential for skin health because it contributes to the formation of ceramides, lipids that make up the epidermal barrier’s structure responsible for protecting the skin from environmental aggressors and helping it retain moisture.[2][5][6]
-As such, the topical use of linoleic acid in skincare restores and strengthens the skin’s barriers for a more resilient complexion.
-Besides, thanks to its barrier-restoring benefits, linoleic acid is often used to treat chronic skin conditions like psoriasis and dermatitis.[1][4]
+- Restores skin barrier: Linoleic acid is essential for skin health because it contributes to the formation of ceramides, lipids that form the epidermal barrier’s structure.[2][5][6]
+Linoleic acid restores and strengthens the skin’s barriers for a more resilient complexion.
+Besides, thanks to its barrier-restoring properties, linoleic acid can treat chronic skin conditions like psoriasis and dermatitis.[1][4]

-• Softens and reduces inflammations: Linoleic acid is an anti-inflammatory agent that functions as an emollient, keeping skin soft and plump.
+- Reduces inflammations: Linoleic acid is an anti-inflammatory that functions as an emollient, meaning it softens the skin and can reduce swelling and redness.

 Is it safe?

-Although powerful and effective, linoleic acid should be used with caution.
-Products containing this ingredient have a slightly shorter shelf life and lose their effectiveness three to six months after opening.
-Other than that, linoleic acid is safe for all skin types (sensitive included), gentle enough to be applied twice daily, and safe during pregnancy and breastfeeding.
+Although safe and effective, you should be cautious when using linoleic acid on your skin.
+Products containing this ingredient have a short shelf life and lose their effectiveness three to six months after opening.
+Other than that, linoleic acid is safe for sensitive and acne-prone skin, gentle enough for daily use, and safe during pregnancy and breastfeeding.

 Who should use linoleic acid?